17 Comments

 Expand full comment

-Sep 13Liked by Wisdom of Crowds
+Sep 13Liked by Christine Emba, Wisdom of Crowds

 Great piece!
 Fight Club remains a touchstone for a lot of men across generations.